AICP/vendor_aicp/docs/maintainerApplication.md

 * Accepted applicants should also keep in mind that spreading/sharing parts of the team's internal conversations to anyone for whatever purpose will result in a ban from the team.

-*Note: Successfully passing the application for the team also gives you the possibility of opening an "official" DevDB thread on XDA for your device using our [XDA template](https://raw.githubusercontent.com/AICP/vendor_aicp/w16.0/docs/xda_template/xda_thread-template.txt).*
+*Note: Successfully passing the application for the team also gives you the possibility of opening an "official" DevDB thread on XDA for your device using our [XDA template](https://raw.githubusercontent.com/AICP/vendor_aicp/w16.2/docs/xda_template/xda_thread-template.txt).*

 ---

 ## Maintainer

-* Maintainers **must** have a Gmail address on Gerrit, and Github.
+* Maintainers **must** have an email address on Gerrit, and Github.
 * Maintainers **must** be familiar with Gerrit etiquette.
 Maintainers should be able to push, rebase, review, and cherrypick; they should be able to assign topics to commits and reviewers to commits and topics.
 * Maintainers **must** know how to handle Git correctly, including rebasing, merging, pulling, or amending to commits as well as cloning and working with repositories.
 * Maintainers **must** retain proper authorship on commits or changes including the commit history when using "picked" commits from other sources.
 Authorship hereby means the **original** author must be named as the author on commits in the commit history.
 As authorship is important for us in the open-source community, it is mandatory to have proper authorship for pushing to Github or Gerrit.